aws-samples/multicloud-application-development-pattern/README.md

 build process outputs.
 The blue box is the "core" business logic, which is cloud-agnostic - it should not have any cloud SDKs as dependencies.
 The thin yellow boxes are the thin cloud-specific "wrappers" that implement minimal - and often times boilerplate - cloud-specific logic.
-This pattern allows us to swap cloud-specific wrappers around the business logic, so that the application business logic can run on different cloud providers and take advantage of proprietary cloud services rather than "lowest common denominator" services.
+This pattern allows us to swap cloud-specific wrappers around the business logic, so that the application business logic can run on different cloud providers and take advantage of cloud native services.

 ![architecture](./readme_images/multicloud_architecture.png)